-Have you ever experienced a day with fog, with a low and dense fog so thick like if it was snow.
+Have you ever experienced a day with fog, with a low and dense fog so thick as if it was snow?
 You had your friend a couple of feet away yet you barely see him but just a hint of his body shape?

 Changes are pretty much something like that, it’s in our human nature to have some resistance to it.

 Why?
 You may ask.
-We are all, in some degree, scared of the unknown.
+We are all, to some degree, scared of the unknown.

-Fog is very well-known metaphor for that, pretty much because you cannot see what’s behind it.
-It’s also used for the leap of Faith metaphor.
+Fog is a very well-known metaphor for that, pretty much because you cannot see what’s behind it.
+It’s also used for the leap of faith metaphor.